VOLUNTEER USHER PROGRAM

 THE REQUIRED DRESS CODE IS AS FOLLOWS:

-Women are required to wear black slacks with WHITE blouses or shirts with a closed collar.
+Women are required to wear black slacks with WHITE blouses or shirts with a closed collar and a blazer.
 Blazers must be black.
 Black, closed-toe shoes are required.
-Cross ties and name tags will be provided.
+Crossties and name tags will be provided.

-Men are required to wear black slacks with white collared shirts.
+Men are required to wear black slacks with white collared shirt and a blazer.
 Blazers must be black.
 Black shoes are required.
 Bowties and name tags will be provided.

-Everyone should wear the provided Peabody Auditorium volunteer usher badge on the blazer, and carry a small flashlight.
-Bring your own flashlight and always keep it downward, not in people’s faces or behind your back.
-It’s critical to have a good flashlight to illuminate steps in the balcony, look at tickets and show patrons to their seats.
+Everyone should wear the provided Peabody Auditorium volunteer usher badge on their blazer and carry a small flashlight.
+You will be required to bring your own flashlight and always keep it downward, not in people’s faces or behind your back.
+It’s critical to have a good flashlight, especially in the balcony to illuminate steps.
 Please light the stairs for people going down the stairs in the balcony so we can help eliminate falls.

 Ushers should use the parking lot on the corner of Wild Olive and Main Street.
 If different arrangements have been made for certain shows, you will be notified and given directions to alternative parking.